Nirmal1212/illustrator-scripts-for-mobile/README.md

 # illustrator-scripts-for-mobile
 Our App Designer was very tired of exporting assets in different screen sizes and at multiple resolutions.
-I found a guy implemented this at https://github.com/herkulano/illustrator-scripts-for-mobile .
-I forked this and added some changes to handle retina 3x for Ios and Android xxhdpi, xxxhdpi.
+The following implementation by https://github.com/herkulano/illustrator-scripts-for-mobile helps us to export smarter.
+I have made some changes to handle retina 3x on IOS and xxhdpi, xxxhdpi on Android.
 This repo has an Illustrator script which will export assets at different resolutions for Android &amp; IOS

-This Adobe Illustrator Script exports layers or artboards to PNGs of different densities (iOS Retina Display, Android Devices, etc).
+This Adobe Illustrator Script exports layers or artboards to PNGs of different densities (iOS Retina Display, Android Devices, etc) as follows:
+* Android - mdpi, hdpi, xhdpi, xxhdpi, xxxhdpi
+* IOS - 1x, 2x, 3x

 ### How to install